-Need for the action: AWPOW responds, in part, to transportation needs created by WSDOT's replacement of the Alaskan Way Viaduct with a tunnel.
+Need for the action: AWPOW responds, in part, to transportation needs created by the Washington State Department of Transportation (WSDOT) replacement of the Alaskan Way Viaduct with a tunnel.
 Because of the elimination of the viaduct, Alaskan Way will be required to serve additional traffic demand and replace the viaduct's surface connection to Belltown.
 The new Alaskan Way will accommodate increased demand by vehicles, freight, pedestrians, bicyclists, and transit users, and comply with Seattle's "complete street" policy promoting safe operations for all users.
-This requires a corridor with speed limits similar to those of other downtown streets, signalized intersections that provide safe and convenient places to cross, generous sidewalks, and a street width as narrow as possible, given the traffic functions that the roadway must accommodate.
+This new roadway requires a corridor with speed limits similar to those of other downtown streets, signalized intersections that provide safe and convenient places to cross, generous sidewalks, and a street width as narrow as possible, given the traffic functions that the roadway must accommodate.